45 Days

-45 Days is a documentary film about Christian metalcore band Demon Hunter.
+45 Days is the first live album by American Christian metal band Demon Hunter.
 The three-disc set, two DVDs and one CD, was released on November 25, 2008.
 The DVDs of the release consist of a 90-minute documentary on the band, including touring and in depth interviews on the first disc, and an entire live concert on the second disc.
 The live set was recorded at Rockettown in Nashville, TN on June 26, 2008 during the band's "Stronger Than Hell" tour alongside Living Sacrifice.
 The included CD will be the music that serves as a soundtrack to the documentary.